 - The pond needs sufficient plants so the fish can seek shade from the intense summer sun, and the water level has to be kept up with either rainwater or aged water, not directly from a garden hose, though overspray from a sprinkler system will not hurt them in small amounts.

 - Grass clippings should not be allowed to fall into the pond since this risks cross-contamination by pest control substances or fertilizers that could poison the fish and plants in the pond.
 Cut grass will also decompose quickly and contaminate the water, making it cloudy.

 - Until the fish are established in nature, feed them once a day with general fish food, similar to what you would feed them in an aquarium.

 As long as tropical fish are put outside in ponds and fountains of sufficient depth after all fears of frost are over and brought back inside early in autumn before temperatures drop below 60 F, many species can thrive in the summer ponds of temperate and subtropical climates.

 Goldfish and Koi have long been good pond fish since they can even handle the icing over of water.
-They must be protected from predators like cats and birds, however since the goldfish species become quite large.
-Goldfish and Koi are not effective in controlling mosquitoes and tend to be dirty fish requiring much more maintenance and filtration than smaller aquarium fish.
+They must be protected from predators like cats and birds, however, since the goldfish species become quite large.
+Goldfish and Koi are not effective in controlling mosquitoes like guppies and tend to be dirty fish requiring much more maintenance and filtration than smaller aquarium fish.